emataei/pr-companion/README.md

 - Check Actions tab for workflow runs
 - Verify secrets are set correctly
 - Ensure PR has code changes (not just markdown)

+**Visual analysis images not showing?**
+- Verify GitHub Pages is enabled (Settings → Pages → Deploy from branch → gh-pages)
+- Check if gh-pages branch exists and has content
+- Check if Pages deployment succeeded in Actions tab
+- Images appear after ~15-30 seconds delay

 **AI analysis failing?**
 - Verify your Azure AI endpoint is active